The 29 best DevOps tools for 2023 and beyondPosted May 12, 2023 | 30 min. (6292 words)

 Docker has been the number one container platform since its launch in 2013, and it continues to improve.
 It’s widely regarded as one of the most important DevOps tools.
 Docker has made containerization popular in the tech world, mainly because it makes distributed development possible and helps automate the deployment process.
 It isolates applications into separate containers, so they become portable across environments and more secure.
 Docker apps are OS- and platform-independent.
 You can use Docker containers instead of virtual machines such as VirtualBox.

 With Docker, you don’t have to worry about dependency management.
 You can package all dependencies within the app’s container and ship the whole thing as an independent unit.
-Then, you can run the app on any machine or platform without a headache.
+Then, you can run the app on any machine or platform.

 Docker integrates with Jenkins and Bamboo (see both below), too.
 Using it together with one of these CI/CD servers can further improve your DevOps workflow.
 Docker is also widely used in cloud computing, as all major cloud providers (including Amazon Web Services and the Google Cloud Platform) come with Docker support.
 So if you’re planning a cloud migration, Docker can ease the process for you.

 Redhat Openshift is an open-source Kubernetes platform that provides a comprehensive set of tools for deploying, scaling, and managing containerized applications.
 It’s built on top of Kubernetes and is designed to help teams streamline their application development and deployment workflows.

 OpenShift covers a range of deployment options, including on-premises, public, and hybrid cloud deployments.
 It also includes a range of developer tools, including integrated development environments (IDEs), code editors, and continuous integration and delivery (CI/CD) tools, to consolidate your development toolkit.